clausasbjorn/evil-corp/README.md

 Details can be found at [evil-sensor](https://github.com/clausasbjorn/evil-corp/tree/master/evil-sensor/).

+### The evil app (optional)

+This is the trickster that will get your MAC address (from the evil helper, see below), your name, and trigger a picture when opening it.
+It will send all this to our signal hub, conecting it to the data from the evil sensor.

+Details can be found at [evil-app](https://github.com/clausasbjorn/evil-corp/tree/master/evil-app/).

 ### The evil helper (optional)

 Sometimes it is not enough to observe alone, in those cases it is nice to